Complementary Health Approaches for Chronic Pain

 Rheumatoid Arthritis

-Omega-3 fatty acids found in fish oil may have modest benefits in relieving rheumatoid arthritis (RA) symptoms; however, omega-3s do not prevent ongoing joint damage or modify disease course.
+Omega-3 fatty acids found in fish oil may have modest benefits in relieving RA symptoms; however, omega-3s do not prevent ongoing joint damage or modify disease course.
 No other dietary supplement has shown clear benefits for RA, but there is preliminary evidence for a few, particularly fish oil, gamma-linolenic acid, and the herb thunder god vine.
 Serious safety concerns have been raised about thunder god vine.

 Clinical Guidelines